apache/pekko-http/docs/src/main/paradox/compatibility-guidelines.md

 In this section we discuss some of the specific cases of compatibility between versions of Apache Pekko HTTP and Akka itself.

-For example, you may be interested in those examples if you encountered the following exception in your system when upgrading parts of your libraries: `Detected java.lang.NoSuchMethodError error, which MAY be caused by incompatible Akka versions on the classpath.
-Please note that a given Akka version MUST be the same across all modules of Akka that you are using, e.g. if you use akka-actor [2.5.3 (resolved from current classpath)] all other core Apache Pekko modules MUST be of the same version.
-External projects like Alpakka, Persistence plugins or Apache Pekko HTTP etc. have their own version numbers - please make sure you're using a compatible set of libraries.`
+For example, you may be interested in those examples if you encountered the following exception in your system when upgrading parts of your libraries: `Detected java.lang.NoSuchMethodError error, which MAY be caused by incompatible Pekko versions on the classpath.
+Please note that a given Pekko version MUST be the same across all modules of Pekko that you are using, e.g. if you use pekko-actor [2.5.3 (resolved from current classpath)] all other core Apache Pekko modules MUST be of the same version.
+External projects like Apache Pekko Connectors, Persistence plugins or Apache Pekko HTTP etc. have their own version numbers - please make sure you're using a compatible set of libraries.`

-### Compatibility with Akka
+### Compatibility with Apache Pekko

-Apache Pekko HTTP 10.2.x is (binary) compatible with Akka >= $akka.minimum.version25$ and Akka >= $akka.minimum.version26$ and future Akka 2.x versions that are released during the lifetime of Apache Pekko HTTP 10.2.x.
-To facilitate supporting multiple minor versions of Akka we do not depend on `akka-stream` explicitly but mark it as a `provided` dependency in our build.
-That means that you will *always* have to add a manual dependency to `akka-stream`.
+To facilitate supporting multiple minor versions of Apache Pekko we do not depend on `pekko-stream` explicitly but mark it as a `provided` dependency in our build.
+That means that you will *always* have to add a manual dependency to `pekko-stream`.

-The same goes for `akka-http-testkit`: If the testkit is used, explicitly declare the dependency on `akka-stream-testkit` of same Akka version as `akka-stream`.
+The same goes for `pekko-http-testkit`: If the testkit is used, explicitly declare the dependency on `pekko-stream-testkit` of same Pekko version as `pekko-stream`.

 @@dependency [sbt,Gradle,Maven] {
   symbol1=AkkaVersion